cmu-delphi/www-main/content/covidcast/surveys.md

 title: Delphi's COVID-19 Surveys
 ---

 In collaboration with Facebook, along with a consortium of universities and public health officials, the [Delphi group]({{< relref "/" >}}) at [Carnegie Mellon University](https://www.cmu.edu/) conducts research surveys to monitor the spread and impact of the COVID-19 pandemic in the United States.
 This survey is advertised through Facebook.
-It has run continuously since early April 2020, and about 70,000 people in the United States participate **every day**.
+It has run continuously since early April 2020, and about 50,000 people in the United States participate **every day**.
 Survey results are publicly available on our [COVIDcast map]({{< relref "covidcast" >}}) and in our [COVIDcast API]({{< apiref "api/covidcast.html" >}}).

 Such detailed data has never before been available during a public health emergency, and it will help public health officials understand how to save lives and how to safely reopen public life.
 The data will also help researchers understand the social, economic, and health effects of the COVID-19 pandemic.

 An international version of the survey is conducted by the University of Maryland in collaboration with Facebook.
 Its data [is available separately](https://covidmap.umd.edu/).
 MIT also conducts a global [Beliefs, Behaviors and Norms survey](https://covidsurvey.mit.edu/), also through Facebook, whose data is available for research.

-**New!** The [Symptom Data Challenge](https://www.symptomchallenge.org/) challenges participants to enable earlier detection and improved situational awareness of the COVID-19 outbreak by using data from these symptom surveys.
-Submissions are due by Tuesday, October 6th, 2020, and finalists are eligible to win cash prizes.
-See [the challenge website](https://www.symptomchallenge.org/) for more details.
+The [Symptom Data Challenge](https://www.symptomchallenge.org/) challenged participants to enable earlier detection and improved situational awareness of the COVID-19 outbreak by using data from these symptom surveys.
+Check out the [the challenge website](https://www.symptomchallenge.org/) for more details about the Challenge and the finalists.

 ## What are the surveys for?